Konosuke Takeshita: Early appearances (2021–2023)

-Don Callis Family (2023–present)
+Don Callis Family (2023–2026)

 At Double or Nothing on May 28, Takeshita aligned with Don Callis after they attacked Kenny Omega in the final moments of his match against Blackpool Combat Club, forming the Don Callis Family and turning heel in the process.
 At Blood and Guts, Takeshita, along with PAC and the Blackpool Combat Club were defeated by The Elite at the events' eponymous match, where both Takeshita and PAC walked out on the Blackpool Combat Club during the match.
 Takeshita would later go on to defeat Omega three times on pay per view in the span of two months- In a six-man tag team match at All In, in a singles match at All Out, and in another six-man tag team match at WrestleDream.
 After beating Omega at All Out, Callis gave Takeshita the moniker of "The Alpha".
 Due to Omega being forced to go on hiatus after being diagnosed with diverticulitis, Takeshita and The Don Callis Family began a feud with Chris Jericho, who Omega was aligned with.
 At Worlds End on December 30, Takeshita teamed with fellow Don Callis Family member Powerhouse Hobbs, Ricky Starks, and Big Bill in a losing effort to Jericho, Sammy Guevera, Sting, and Darby Allin.